Czaki/PartSeg_bioimageio/tutorials/train_model.md

 # How to improve data labeling using deep learning on PartSeg output

-In this tutorial we discuss training of a new deep learning model based on (semi)automatic segmentation methods' output.
+In this tutorial we discuss training of a new deep learning model based on (semi)automatic segmentation methods output.

-PartSeg provides several (semi)automatic segmentation methods (see Fig. below).
+PartSeg provides several (semi)automatic segmentation methods (see red box in Fig. below).
 They can segment an input dataset, but achieving the best results requires human supervision.
 For example, the `Gauss noise filtering` method requires the user to select a Gauss radius and whether the Gauss will be calculated per layer or on the whole image.
 Another example would be parititioning the dataset into high/low noise parts and using different methods for both partitions.

 It cases where similar experiments are ofthen repeated on different input sets, machine learning or deep learning methods may be used to automate future experiments.
 This of course requires collecting some training data, which for example can come from precvious experiments.